1. Why choose the University of Massachusetts Amherst to study Art?

 Countless opportunities for study abroad exist through UMass and other peer institutions.

 Art faculty help connect students to on- and off-campus arts professionals who assist students in identifying internships, and the University’s Career Services Department offers extensive assistance with student internships as well.
 The Spring Arts and Humanities Internship Fair is held each semester, and features local internship opportunities in the arts, arts management, and cultural non-profit fields.

 10. May I visit the department?
 Is an interview a required?

-Prospective applicants can meet our students and faculty and learn more about the Department of Art by attending one of the weekly information sessions.
-To schedule a visit, e-mail firstname.lastname@example.org or call (413) 545-1903 for further details.
+Prospective applicants can meet our students and faculty and learn more about the Department of Art by calling (413) 545-6937 or emailing firstname.lastname@example.org to schedule a visit.

 An interview is not required, but submission of an application portfolio is a requirement.
 Please see submission instructions at our admissions page.